 Cape Vidal, South Africa Overview

-Cape Vidal may be accessed from the quaint town of St Lucia.
+Cape Vidal South Africa may be accessed from the quaint town of St Lucia.
 The park is known as iSimangaliso Wetland Park and is truly enormous.
 Starting in the South (Mphelane Lighthouse) to the border of Mozambique in the North.
-Please do take note that Mkuze Game Reserve is now also part of iSimangaliso Wetland Park.
+Please take note that Mkuze Game Reserve is now also part of iSimangaliso Wetland Park.

 Traveling to Cape Vidal is done from St Lucia, en route to Cape Vidal one will be absolutely surprised by the incredible beauty and splendid wildlife.
 Distance from St Lucia, KwaZulu Natal to Cape Vidal is 32 km in a Northerly direction, however, there are numerous loop roads, hides, and more to visit especially Mission Rocks situated halfway between Cape Vidal and St Lucia.

 Cape Vidal, South Africa has for years been very popular however since its world heritage status (iSimangaliso Wetland Park) in 1999 the area has truly become a top destination while in the province of KwaZulu Natal. iSimangaliso Authority has for years seen the upgrading of infrastructure and amenities throughout the last few years thus ensuring your experience while in the park.